Tomb Raider: Angel of Darkness Engine (2000–2003)

-Crystal Engine (2003–2008)
+Crystal/Foundation Engine (2003–2019)

 For Legend, the staff at Crystal Dynamics created a proprietary engine from the ground up, named the Crystal Engine.
 The engine and the game's content were developed in parallel, leading to scheduling and workload difficulties.
 Anniversary used the same engine as Legend.
 Underworld used a new engine built specifically for the game, although its basic codebase was shared with Legend.
 The group of developers who were working on this new engine were not tied specifically to the Underworld project, but rather shared by other projects, and this led to issues of prioritisation and communication.
 There were also problems with complicated dependencies and over-ambition.
 In Underworld, Lara's movements were animated using full motion capture, with Olympic gymnast Heidi Moneymaker providing the character's animations.

-Foundation Engine (2013–2019)

-For the 2013 reboot, an updated version of the Crystal engine called Foundation was created for the game.
-Motion capture was again used for this title.
-An updated version of the Foundation engine was used again for Rise of the Tomb Raider.
+The Crystal Engine was modified with time and eventually re-titled "Foundation Engine", and remained in use through the 2010s.
 Lara's hair movements were made more realistic using TressFX in Tomb Raider and PureHair in Rise of the Tomb Raider.
-The Foundation engine remained in use for the third entry in the reboot series, Shadow of the Tomb Raider, and featured new graphical enhancements from developer Eidos-Montréal.
+The version used for Shadow of the Tomb Raider featured new graphical enhancements from developer Eidos-Montréal.

 Cultural impact

 Both the character of Lara Croft and the concepts behind the Tomb Raider franchise have evolved thematically and in popularity since the first game's release in 1996.
 The success of the game series led to several commercial tie-ins that further catapulted to cultural icon status, including feature spin-off games, feature films, and comics.

-The much anticipated album 'The Fat of the Land' by The Prodigy was apparently delayed by several months due to the band playing the game constantly over late 1996 and early 1997.
-The album would eventually be released in June 1997.
+Electronic Sound reported that the Prodigy's 1997 album The Fat of the Land was delayed by several months due to Liam Howlett "spending all [his] time" on Tomb Raider.

+Tomb Raider nude code

+Following the release of the first 1996 Tomb Raider video game there were online rumors about a Tomb Raider Nude Code, an internet online urban legend that the programmers of the Tomb Raider video game series had added a special nude cheat code that would turn the game's heroine, Lara Croft, completely naked during gameplay.